lshpaner/eda_toolkit/docs/_sources/eda_plots.rst.txt

 Creating Effective Visualizations
 ==================================

-This section explores key heuristics and methodologies for creating effective visualizations using various plotting techniques available in the EDA Toolkit.
+This section focuses on practical strategies and techniques for designing clear and impactful visualizations using the diverse plotting tools provided in the EDA Toolkit.

 Heuristics for Visualizations
 ------------------------------